Pancho Villa Expedition: Aftermath

-After U.S. forces were withdrawn in January 1917, Pershing publicly claimed the expedition to be a success, which in light of the public declarations by President Wilson was clearly not the case since Villa eluded capture by the U.S. Army.
+After US forces were withdrawn in January 1917, Pershing publicly claimed the expedition to be a success, which in light of the public declarations by President Wilson was clearly not the case since Villa eluded capture by the US Army.
 Pershing complained privately to his family that Wilson had imposed too many restrictions, which made it impossible for him to fulfill that portion of his mission.
-In the sting of the moment, having been compelled to withdraw out of political considerations and before much larger events in Europe put the episode behind him, he wrote that "Having dashed into Mexico with the intention of eating the Mexicans raw, we turned back at the first repulse and are now sneaking home under cover, like a whipped curr with its tail between its legs," referring to the massive rules of political restrictions put on him by President Wilson.
+In the sting of the moment, having been compelled to withdraw out of political considerations and before much larger events in Europe put the episode behind him, he wrote that "Having dashed into Mexico with the intention of eating the Mexicans raw, we turned back at the first repulse and are now sneaking home under cover, like a whipped curr with its tail between its legs", referring to the massive rules of political restrictions put on him by President Wilson.
 Villa, however, gloated about Pershing's failure of capturing him with his characteristic harshness "That Pershing, came in like an eagle, and leaves now like a wet chicken".
 During the three months of active operations, American forces killed or captured 292 Villistas and captured 605 rifles, 5 pistols, 14 machine guns, and 139 horses and mules from the Villistas.
 Most of the horses and mules were returned to local residents and the pistols kept as souvenirs.

 Pershing was permitted to bring into New Mexico 527 Chinese refugees who had assisted him during the expedition, despite the ban on Chinese immigration at that time under the Chinese Exclusion Act.
-The Chinese refugees, known as "Pershing's Chinese", were allowed to remain in the U.S. if they worked under the supervision of the military as cooks and servants on bases.
+The Chinese refugees, known as "Pershing's Chinese", were allowed to remain in the US if they worked under the supervision of the military as cooks and servants on bases.
 In 1921, Congress passed Public Resolution 29, which allowed them to remain in the country permanently under the conditions of the 1892 Geary Act.
 Most of them settled in San Antonio, Texas.
+A number of Mexicans who had supported the US forces as well as American Mormons who had resided in Mexico also returned with Pershing.
+In 2009 a historical marker giving more details about these refugees was erected at Fort Sam Houston.

 Soldiers who took part in the Villa campaign were awarded the Mexican Service Medal.